Karvy-Singh/Voice_Controlled_-System_Lock/README.md

 Can be used for considerable issues like to provide accessiblity to individuals with dexterity issues or You can act smug in front of your friends by saying some cool shi- like "Jarvis, lock my system" as long as it includes the word "lock" pronounced correctly it will do it's task
 (for accessiblity more features can be added in conditionals from windll.users32) </p>

-<p style="font-size: 40px,"font-family: Arial, sans-serif;">**NOTE**: The Model is provided for reference, but you don't have to download it manually it will all be done for you when you run the code.
+ **NOTE** : The Model is provided for reference, but you don't have to download it manually it will all be done for you when you run the code.